Sieboldianus/TagMaps/README.md

 1. Clone `resources` folder somewhere locally
    - `git clone https://github.com/Sieboldianus/TagMaps.git && cd TagMaps && git filter-branch --subdirectory-filter resources`
-2. Place geotagged data in `/01_Input` subfolder
+2. Place geotagged data in `/01_Input` sub-folder
    - information on how to structure data is available in the [documentation](https://ad.vgiscience.org/tagmaps/docs/user-guide/use-your-own-data/)
 3. Run `tagmaps` within folder `resources`.
 Output files will be saved to `/02_Output`
    - 2 shapefiles in auto-selected UTM projection, one containing all tag cluster and one with the overall location clusters
 3. Visualize shapefiles, e.g. using ESRI ArcGIS
-   - download `BasemapLayout_World.mxd` from [resources folder](/resources/) and replace missing links with 2 resulting shapefiles in `/02_Output`
+   - download `BasemapLayout_World.mxd` from [resources folder](/resources/) and replace missing links with 2 resulting shape-files in `/02_Output`
    - adjust minimum and maximum font sizes, weighting formula or other metrics to your needs.

 **Some background**:

 Tag Maps package can be used with any tagged & spatially referenced data, but it has been specifically developed with Social Media data in mind (Flickr, Twitter etc.).
-There're two ways to load input data:
+There are two ways to load input data:

 1. Unfiltered raw data
    - Use `tagmaps.add_record(record)` where record is of type `PostStructure` (see [shared_structure.py](/tagmaps/classes/shared_structure.py))
    - How you clean up data totally depends on the type, have a look at LoadData class in [load_data.py](/tagmaps/classes/load_data.py) for Twitter and  Flickr cleanup
 2. Filtered data
    - the result from 1 is a `UserPostLocation` (**UPL**), which is a reference of type 'CleanedPost'.
 A UPL simply has all posts of a single user at a  single coordinate merged, e.g. a reduced list of terms, tags and emoji based on global occurrence (i.e. no duplicates).
    - there're other metrics used throughout the package:
      - **UPL** - User post location